speced/bikeshed/README.md

 **Parser.markup(marker)**

 Returns a marked-up version of the WebIDL input text.
 For each Construct, Type, and Name, the 'marker' will get called with 'markupConstruct(text, construct)', 'markupType(text, construct)', or 'markupName(text, construct)' repsectively, if implemented.
 Implementation of each method is optional.
-The 'markup*' methods must return a tuple of the prefix and suffix for the text, or '(None, None)'.
+The 'markup*' methods must return a tuple of the prefix and suffix to inject as markup around the text, or '(None, None)'.
 If the 'marker' also implements 'encode(text)' it will get called with each block of text to return in any encoding necessary for the output format.
 Markup and encode calls will happen in source order.

 Constructs